mvish7/VQ-VAE/README.md

 The trainer will automatically restore the model weights, optimizer states, learning rate schedules, and the current epoch step.

 ### Logging
-Training logs and scalars (loss, reconstruction loss, perplexity) are automatically recorded via Tensorboard.
+Training logs and scalars (loss, reconstruction, dynamics, commitment, entropy, unit circle, and perplexity) are automatically recorded via Tensorboard.
 To view the metrics:
 ```bash
 uv run tensorboard --logdir=runs/
 ```